hanling3/recipe-book/documents/paper-prototype.md

 - Planning
 - Profile

-We go more in-depth regarding the specific purposes of eac feature below.
+We go more in-depth regarding the specific purposes of each feature below.

 ## 1. Browse